MinecraftForge/Documentation/docs/events/intro.md

 Canceling
 ---------

 If an event can be canceled, it will be marked with the `@Cancelable` annotation, and the method `Event#isCancelable()` will return `true`.
-The cancel state of a cancelable event may be modified by calling `Event#setCanceled(boolean canceled)`, wherin passing the boolean value `true` is interpreted as canceling the event, and passing the boolean value `false` is interpreted as "un-canceling" the event.
+The cancel state of a cancelable event may be modified by calling `Event#setCanceled(boolean canceled)`, wherein passing the boolean value `true` is interpreted as canceling the event, and passing the boolean value `false` is interpreted as "un-canceling" the event.
 However, if the event cannot be canceled (as defined by `Event#isCancelable()`), an `UnsupportedOperationException` will be thrown regardless of the passed boolean value, since the cancel state of a non-cancelable event event is considered immutable.

 !!! important
     Not all events can be canceled!
 Attempting to cancel an event that is not cancelable will result in an unchecked `UnsupportedOperationException` being thrown, which is expected to result in the game crashing!
 Always check that an event can be canceled using `Event#isCancelable()` before attempting to cancel it!